-In theory, however, the SM would also, albeit indirectly, affect another quantity that fosters economic growth, but is often neglected when studying gains from EU integration: population size.
-The growth accounting technique in economics separates economic growth into the three components of capital, productivity and labor – where the latter would be positively affected by population growth.
-Thus, the income gains from the SM make the set of participating countries more attractive as a place to live as compared to countries outside the SM.
-Therefore, more people from the rest of the world would choose to live and work in Europe and its population grows.
-Population growth, in turn, adds to economic growth and can thus exhibit an indirect or “second round” effect on economic growth.
-It is thus important to understand not just how the SM affects welfare through lifting barriers to trade, but also how the SM affects population sizes across Europe – especially as ageing in most European is projected to reduce the labor force and thus hamper growth.
+Generally, the growth accounting technique in economics separates economic growth into three components: capital, productivity and labour.
+The latter would be positively affected by population growth: the income gains generated by being part of the Single Market make the participating countries more attractive places to live as compared to countries outside the Single Market.
+Therefore, more people from the rest of the world would choose to live and work in Europe – and therefore, its population grows.
+Population growth again adds to economic growth and can thus exhibit an indirect or “second round” effect on economic growth.
+It is thus important to understand not just how the Single Market affects welfare through lifting barriers to trade, but also how the Single Market affects population sizes across Europe.
+This is of particular importance in most European countries, the ageing of their population is projected to reduce the labour force and thus also hamper economic growth.